 A “Service Animal” is defined as a dog or a miniature horse that is trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a trained Service Animal must be directly related to the individual’s disability.
 Service Animals are defined under the Americans with Disabilities Act (ADA) and the Washington State Law Against Discrimination (WLAD).

 An emotional support animal is typically an animal that provides a benefit to a person with a disability merely by its presence.
-“Emotional Support Animals,” (ESA) sometimes called comfort animals, are a type of “Assistance Animal.”.
-These animals are different from Service Animals under federal and state civil rights laws because they do not need to be trained to perform a disability related task and they do not need to be a dog or a miniature horse.
+“Emotional Support Animals,” (ESA) sometimes called comfort animals, are a type of “Assistance Animal.”
+These animals are different from Service Animals under federal and state civil rights laws because they do not need to be trained to perform a disability-related task and they do not need to be a dog or a miniature horse.
 Under the Fair Housing Act (FHA), Section 504 of the Rehabilitation Act of 1973, and WLAD, Assistance Animals may be allowed in university dwelling units as a reasonable accommodation.
-Generally, ESAs are not allowed in university facilities or programs; however, there may be some limited circumstances where a reasonable accommodation may be granted to allow an employee to bring an ESA into a workplace.
-The employee must request a reasonable accommodation through Human Resource Services (HRS) Disability Services and may be required to provide medical documentation.
+Generally, ESAs are not allowed in university facilities or programs; however, there may be some limited circumstances where a reasonable accommodation may be granted to allow an employee to bring an ESA into a workplace or a student to bring an ESA to class.
+The employee or student must request a reasonable accommodation and may be required to provide medical documentation.

 Generally, animals are not allowed into university programs or facilities except service animals, approved research animals, patient animals at the veterinary clinic, and ESAs (with appropriate documentation as a reasonable accommodation in dwelling units described above).